Over the last few months, hundreds of people have contacted our advice line with serious concerns about their maternity

 Correspondence with Trusts

 Birthrights works to empower individuals contacting our advice line, Maternity Voices Partnerships and others with an interest, with the information they need to assess and challenge local decisions where appropriate (if you are affected by visitor restrictions see our template letter to Trusts).
 However where necessary we also write to Trusts and Local Maternity Systems and other organisations directly.
 The table below lists our correspondence with Trusts and others.

 If you are a healthcare professional, find out more about running a safe and effective maternity service in the pandemic.
-Specialist guidance for midwives on supporting women facing multiple disadvantage during the pandemic is available from Birth Companions.
+Specialist guidance for midwives on supporting women and birthing people facing multiple disadvantage during the pandemic is available from Birth Companions.